Using the MeshDataTool¶

 What you choose to do with these functions is up to you.
 A common use case is to iterate over all vertices and transform them in some way:

-updating an existing ArrayMesh, first delete the existing surface before adding a new one.
+These modifications are not done in place on the ArrayMesh.
+If you are dynamically updating an existing ArrayMesh, first delete the existing surface before adding a new one using commit_to_surface():

-Below is a complete example that creates a pulsing blob complete with new normals and vertex colors.
+mesh into a randomly deformed blob complete with updated normals and vertex colors.